Climate change in Maryland: Moore administration (2023–present)

-As a candidate, Moore said he supported the energy goals set by the state's Clean Energy Jobs Act of 2019, which called for a 50 percent reduction in greenhouse gas emissions and an electrification of the state's vehicle fleet by 2030, and said the state should pursue "more ambitious goals" beyond carbon neutrality.
+As a candidate, Wes Moore said he supported the energy goals set by the state's Clean Energy Jobs Act of 2019, which called for a 50 percent reduction in greenhouse gas emissions and an electrification of the state's vehicle fleet by 2030, and said the state should pursue "more ambitious goals" beyond carbon neutrality.
 He also proposed regulations to achieve 100% clean energy use by 2035 and net zero carbon emissions by 2045, electrify the state's fleet, and prioritize environmental-justice funding.
+In March 2023, Moore set a goal of achieving 8.5 gigawatts of wind power generation in the state by 2031.